Diagram Layouts

 Another common situation is where you have set Diagram.layout to some kind of layout but you want to load a diagram (model) that contains manually positioned or adjusted node locations.
 The Binding of Part.location to the model data is effective, but the locations are lost when a layout is performed immediately after loading.
 This situation can be avoided by setting Layout.isInitial to false.
 After the initial layout the layout might still be invalidated by adding or removing or changing the visibility of a node or a link or by a change in node size, unless you have also set Layout.isOngoing to false.
 When both Layout.isInitial and Layout.isOngoing are false, you can still explicitly cause a layout to happen by either calling Layout.invalidateLayout or by calling Diagram.layoutDiagram with a true argument.

-For example, in editors it is commonplace to have TwoWay Bindings on Node.location to save manually adjusted node locations.
+For example, in diagram editors it is commonplace to have TwoWay Bindings on Node.location to save manually adjusted node locations.
 This means that saved models will have saved locations for all of the nodes.
 But if you create a new model without all of the node data objects having real locations, you will want a layout to be performed initially when the model is loaded.
 You can accomplish this by setting Layout.isInitial to false (and optionally Layout.isOngoing to false, if that is what you want when users add or remove nodes or links) and then implementing an "InitialLayoutCompleted" DiagramEvent listener that decides whether a layout is needed.
 The decision could be to look at a flag that you add to the Model.modelData.
 Or you could look at all of the nodes to make sure their locations have real values:

 new go.Diagram(. . .,